kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 The KEK will be stored and managed in Vault backend.
-The Vault based provider configured in KMS Transformer configuration will make REST requests to encrypt and decrypt DEKs over a secure channel, if TLS is enabled.
+The Vault based provider configured in KMS Transformer configuration will make REST requests to encrypt and decrypt DEKs over a secure channel (must enable TLS).
 KMS Transformer will store the DEKs in etcd in encrypted form along with encrypted secrets.
 As with existing providers, encrypted DEKs will be stored with metadata used to identify the provider and KEK to be used for decryption.